Instagram Love Scams: Awareness and security needed

 Scammers get into bad situations and only you can help.
 However the only outcome in this scenario is that you loose a lot of money.

-Final closure – we find out the truth
+Love scammer Instagram?
+We find out the truth

 Instagram is a perfect place for posting images and connecting to people who share similar interests.
 Unfortunately, criminals use platforms like this to prey on unsuspecting victims too.
 That is just the way of the internet.